Call for Papers — EMSE Special Issue on “Software Product Lines and Variability-rich Systems”

 Editors of the Special Issue

-- Configuration management and automated deployment
+- Variability management and variability modeling

 - (Self-)adaptive systems, reconfigurable systems, and dynamic software product lines